dvoraka/hstest/README.md

 ### Intero
 Complete interactive development program for Haskell.

 Current (8 Apr 2020) version needs GHC version 8.6.5 at max.
-You can use the command if necessary:
+You can use the command below if necessary:

 `stack --resolver lts-14.27 install intero`